 HUMAN Transaction Abuse Defense uses machine learning, behavioral profiles, and real-time sensor data to accurately identify sophisticated bot attacks on your checkout flow.
 The solution executes a range of mitigation actions, including hard blocks, honeypots, misdirection, and serving deceptive content.

 Protecting against carding attacks is one thing, but HUMAN does it without adding unnecessary friction—an important quality for e-commerce brands.
 Traditional bot-blocking tools like CAPTCHAs interrupt the buyer journey, frustrate human customers, and drive abandonment.
+HUMAN leverages its proprietary user-friendly verification tool, called Human Challenge, to weed out bad bots without annoying customers.
 According to one e-commerce retailer, “[HUMAN] makes sure bots get all the friction without touching the customer experience.”

 Powered by a modern defense strategy, HUMAN is purpose built to stop online fraud while disrupting the economics of cybercrime.
 HUMAN Transaction Abuse Defense uses computational challenges and advanced mitigation techniques to raise the cost for bad actors, deter future attacks, and reduce the cost of collective defense